demisto/content/Packs/DigitalGuardian/Integrations/DigitalGuardian/DigitalGuardian_description.md

 To use Digital Guardian External API calls, you must first get a valid token to use for authentication.

 ### Getting a new Token
-You must obtain the following values by filing a request via the Digital Guardian Support Portal:
+You must obtain the following values by submitting a request to support@digitalguardian.com

 | **Requested Information** | **Mapped to Integration Field Name** |
 | --- | --- |